David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 ## Kubeadm - Install worker nodes

-The install process is similar to the master node - the only exception is we do **not** execute the "kubeadm init" command, as this is only run on masters.
-For workers we use "kubeadm join"
+The installation process for worker nodes is similar to master nodes - the only exception is we do **not** execute the "kubeadm init" command, as this is only run on masters.
+For workers, we use "kubeadm join".

+As prep:

 * Install a container runtime
 * Install the kubeadm binaries (as above)

 To join a worker node to a cluster created by kubeadm we need to use the kubeadm join command with a token generated on the master.
 This is shown after we run kubeadm init on the master node.
-However, we can easily regenerte this on the master node should it not be noted down or expired:
+However, we can easily regenerate this on the master node should it not be noted down or expired:

 (on the master node)